Mirinda Logo

 Mirinda Logo 2004

-The orange image was removed from the logo, focusing on the idea of adding natural juices to drinks.
+The orange image was removed from the logo, with a focus on adding natural juices to drinks.
 In the visual sign, drops of juice scatter from the name in different directions.
 However, the logo did not catch on, as it evoked associations more with a dirty blot than with a carbonated drink.

 2004 – 2012